|

 for Argentine Ants

-Without proper inspection, you will not kill ants of this type.
-All possible nests must be eliminated for ant control.
-After learning how to inspect for these pests, go to Argentine Ant elimination.
+possible nests must be eliminated for ant control.
+After learning how to inspect for

 In the Spring, the nest can be found in open ground with small piles of excavated earth a short distance from the nest holes.
 Form boards along sidewalks, patios, driveways, and wooden objects of any kind are preferred as nesting sites and runways.
 The area beneath a plant infested with "ant cows" often will be honey-combed with their tunnels.
 The ants may be encountered in great numbers in and under dead and decaying stumps.